Should My Lawyer Talk with My Doctor? – Part 2

-To make matters worse, you’ll soon discover that the insurance company or other representative of the company that made Taxotere also has a priority, and that’s to protect their financial interest.
-This means they hope to give you as little as possible to compensate you for your injuries and losses.
+To make matters worse, you’ll soon discover that the insurance company and other representatives of the company that made Taxotere also have a priority, and that’s to protect their financial interest.
+This means they hope to give you as little as possible to compensate you for your injuries and losses resulting from taking Taxotere.

 Will My Attorney Talk with My Doctor?